-Of course the trains should be retained.
-But even if the site of Newcastle station really is required for urban redevelopment (officially called "revitalisation"), there was no need to close the full line.
+Of course the trains should have been retained.
+But even if the site of Newcastle station and the corridor nearby really was required for urban redevelopment (officially called "revitalisation"), there was no need to close the full line.
 The next station, Civic, is convenient to cultural and educational facities and should have been converted to be the terminus.

 Even better, a subsurface transport corridor could have been reserved between Civic and Newcastle stations and any new buildings be required to provide easements for train tracks through their basements.

 Oddly, both the then Minister (Gladys Berejiklian) and the then Premier (Mike Baird) said on 4th December 2014 that they received many letters in favour of the rail closure and therefore they thought the majority supported the closure.

 Meanwhile, on 18th December 2014 a select committee of the NSW Legislative Council, inquiring into planning in Newcastle and the Hunter area, recommended that the Boxing Day cuts not proceed.
 The committee's final report on 3 March 2015 recommended actions including re-instating the heavy rail services.
 Learn more ...